blambright/qstylizer/doc/index.rst

 qstylizer
 =========

-qstylizer is a Qt StyleSheet builder utility for PyQt4, PyQt5, PySide and PySide2.
+qstylizer is a Qt stylesheet builder utility for PyQt4, PyQt5, PySide and PySide2.

 .. toctree::
    :maxdepth: 2